 Courses are likely to offer more online elements, which will help providers to keep the costs down.
 Some, but not all, providers are splitting their courses (and course fees) into two parts, allowing students to pay for part one before committing to an (often more expensive) part two.
 Some course providers give students the option of pausing their studies between parts one and two.
 Check individual course providers websites for details on how they offer their courses as providers' offerings vary.

 For information on these courses, check individual providers' websites and to keep up-to-date with changes, please check Bar Standards Board

 Bar course providers for 2021/22:

-The following nine organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) have been authorised to deliver Bar training from September 2020.
+The following ten organisations (Authorised Education Training Organisations or AETOs in the new BSB terminology) are authorised to deliver Bar training.